Maple Town

 Maple Town, also known as Maple Town Stories (メイプルタウン物語, Meipuru Taun Monogatari), is a 1986 Japanese anime series created by Chifude Asakura and directed by Junichi Sato.
-The series, animated by Toei Animation, consists of 52 half-hour episodes, which aired on TV Asahi in Japan from January 19, 1986 to January 11, 1987.
+The series, produced by Toei Animation, Asatsu and Asahi Broadcasting Corporation, consists of 52 half-hour episodes, which aired on ABC, TV Asahi and other ANN stations in Japan from January 19, 1986, to January 11, 1987.

-The show focuses on the adventures of Patty Rabbit, Bobby Bear and their families, in a small anthropomorphic city named Maple Town.
+The show focuses on the adventures of Patty Rabbit, Bobby Bear and their families, in a small city inhabited by anthropomorphic animals named Maple Town.
 The series was followed by a 50-episode sequel, New Maple Town Stories: Palm Town Chapter, which retained only Patty Rabbit (and her voice actor, Maya Okamoto) from both series, although Maple Town's citizens made cameos from time to time.
 To date, this has not had an official English release.

 The show was dubbed into English and syndicated in the United States in 1987.
 The program spawned collectable figurines with changeable clothing, as well as houses, furniture and vehicles.
 Tonka was the US licensee and manufacturer.

 VHS compilations of Maple Town appeared in North America, Europe and Japan during the late 1980s and early 1990s.
 As of 2013, official DVDs of the show had surfaced in Japan, Spain and Hungary, with no release plans announced for other territories.

 Plot summary

-Patty Hoperabbit, along with her family, arrives in Maple Town, a small town inhabited by friendly animals.
-However, in a train heist by the sly – if usually "endearingly unsuccessful" – thief, Wilde Wolf stole the mailbag from her father and escaped into the forest.
+Patty Rabbit, along with her family, arrives in Maple Town, a small town inhabited by friendly animals, but in a train heist by the sly – if usually "endearingly unsuccessful" – thief, Wilde Wolf stole the mailbag from her father and escaped into the forest.
 Soon she followed after him to retrieve the mailbag.
 In the midst of getting the bag back from the thief, she befriends a boy of her age named Bobby Kumanoff who has the bag.
 After they escape from Wilde Wolf and outwit him, they deliver the mailbag safely to her father.
 Soon, the Rabbit Family settles in Maple Town as mail carriers and the bitter, yet sweet friendship of Patty and Bobby begins to blossom.
 At the same time they try to foil Wilde Wolf's plans.

-The series's setting is Canada around the 1920s, while the setting of Palm Town Chapter is based on the West Coast of the United States around the 1980s.
+The series' setting is Canada around the 1920s, while the setting of Palm Town Chapter is based on the West Coast of the United States around the 1980s.